-To address these issues, Texas Department of State Health Services developed Healthy Community Collaboratives (HCC) in five metro areas including San Antonio, Austin, Ft.
-Worth, Dallas, and Houston.
+Texas Department of Health and Human Services (HHSC) has developed Healthy Community Collaboratives (HCC) in four metro areas.
 HCC brings individuals, agencies, organizations and community members together to systematically advance issues that could not easily be confronted by one group alone.
-Each metro is addressing their unique community needs in different ways, but all have developed a coordinated assessment process, provide housing, and engage individuals to participate in mental health or co-occurring treatment services.
-The goal for participants is recovery and reintegration into their community.